Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Juiblex (MPMM).md

 aliases: ["Juiblex"]
 ---
 # Juiblex
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-160, Mordenkainen's Tome of Foes p.
-151*
+160*

 Called the Faceless Lord and the Oozing Hunger in ancient grimoires, Juiblex is demon lord of slime and ooze, a noxious creature that doesn't care about the plots and schemes of others of its kind.
 It exists only to consume, digesting and transforming living matter into more of itself.